kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.1441   Oxygen equipment and supply.

-\(a\) If certification with supplemental oxygen equipment is requested, the equipment must meet the requirements of this section and §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1443   Minimum mass flow of supplemental oxygen.|§25.1443]] through 25.1453.
+\(a\) If certification with supplemental oxygen equipment is requested, the equipment must meet the requirements of this section and [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1443   Minimum mass flow of supplemental oxygen.|§§25.1443]] through 25.1453.

 \(b\) The oxygen system must be free from hazards in itself, in its method of operation, and in its effect upon other components.